Mason Greenwood: 2023–24 season: Loan to Getafe

+Marseille

+On 18 July 2024, Greenwood joined Ligue 1 club Marseille on a five-year contract in a deal worth up to €31.6 million.
+The mayor of Marseille, Benoît Payan, criticised the move as "a disgrace".

+On his debut on 17 August, Greenwood scored two goals, assisted two others and won a penalty in a 5–1 win at Brest.
+Two weeks later, he scored twice in the space of a minute in a 3–1 victory away to Toulouse to reach five goals in his first three games, matching Mario Balotelli's 2016 record for Nice.

+Greenwood contributed greatly to OM second place in Ligue 1 and subsequent Champions League qualification, totalling 21 league goals and 6 assists in his first season at the club.
+He finished level with Ousmane Dembélé of PSG as the season's top scorer.

+On 18 October 2025, Greenwood scored four times in a 6–2 home win over Le Havre to put Marseille above PSG on top of the table.
+He became the first Marseille player to score four times in a game since Jean-Pierre Papin in 1991.

 International career

-Youth level

 Greenwood is eligible to represent England or Jamaica at international level.

+England youth level
-He played youth international football for England's under-15, under-17, under-18 and under-21 teams.

-Greenwood made six appearances for the England under-17 team between 2017 and 2018, and was part of the under-17 squad at the Algarve Tournament in Portugal.
+Greenwood played youth international football for England's under-15, under-17, under-18 and under-21 teams.
+He made six appearances for the England under-17 team between 2017 and 2018, and was part of the under-17 squad at the Algarve Tournament in Portugal.
 He scored one goal in five appearances for the England under-18 team, all in 2018.

 On 30 August 2019, Greenwood was included in the England under-21 squad for the first time and made his debut as a 59th-minute substitute during the 3–2 win against Turkey on 6 September in qualifying for the 2021 European Under-21 Championship.
 He scored his first goal for the team on 19 November; equalising against the Netherlands in a match which England ultimately lost 2–1.
 Greenwood played four games in total at under-21 level, scoring once.